10 Real Estate Email Templates To Make The Transaction Process Smoother

 Although these templates are designed for TCs to send, if a real estate agent is handling the transaction process, this template can be adjusted to accommodate this.

-🕙 When to use this template
+When to use this template

 Our first template should be sent to clients when they enter the escrow process for purchasing a new property.
+TCs can use this template to introduce themselves to clients and reassure them that they are in good hands.

-📧 The template
+The template

-Email Subject: Transaction Timeline for {{transaction name}}
+Transaction Timeline for {{transaction name}}

-Email Body: Hi {{buyer first name}},
+Hi {{buyer first name}},

 Congratulations on opening escrow for {{transaction name}}!

 {{agent first names}} will still be working closely with you during the escrow process.
 However, I wanted to take a moment to introduce myself as your dedicated Transaction Coordinator.
-I am here to guide you through each step of the process, ensuring a seamless and stress-free experience.
+I am here to guide you through each step to ensure a smooth process.
 Below, I’ve outlined the anticipated timeline and key milestones for your upcoming transaction:

-##Please keep in mind the following important dates:##
+**Please keep in mind the following important dates:**

 • **Acceptance Date:** {{acceptance date}}